Geographic Information Systems (Modules 12, 16)

 Suggested readings:

-1:30pm - 3:00pm – GIS Data Creation: Digitizing Archival Maps and Historical GIS; Georeferenced Surveys and Community GIS; Sketch Mapping and Participatory GIS
+1:30pm - 3:00pm – GIS Data Creation: Digitizing Archival Maps and Historical GIS; Collecting Georeferenced Survey Data in the Field; and Involving Research Participants in Sketch Mapping and Participatory GIS

 This session teaches various ways to collect primary spatial data.
 Participants will learn to digitize a historical map, collect georeferenced survey data during field work, and tools to engage research participants in participatory mapping.